 snRNA and snoRNA

 Small nuclear RNAs (snRNA) are core components of the spliceosome (U1, U2, U4, U5, U6).
 Small nucleolar RNAs (snoRNA) guide chemical modifications of rRNA and tRNA.
-Both are required for normal RNA processing and are constitutively expressed.
+Both are required for normal processing and are constitutively expressed.

 siRNA (Small Interfering RNA)